cawasser/chocolate/docs/client.md

 Key parts of this interface are:

-Yellow button labeled "Flexible protobuf" which wil be discussed later.
+- Yellow button labeled "Flexible protobuf" which wil be discussed later.

-2 columns of *large* buttons.
+- 2 columns of *large* buttons.
 The buttons on the left are for publishing statically defined message.
 The buttons on the right start consumers ("listeners" or "subscribers") to specifc queues.

 ![screenshot 2](../screenshots/ui-flexible-protobuf-messages.png)
 _fig.
 2_

 Along the bottom (see fig. 2), are a number of text area, one per "Received" button.
-As messages are received form the
+As messages are received from
-a queue, the contents will be appended ot the contents of the corresponding text block.
+a queue, the contents will be appended to the contents of the corresponding text block.

-Clicking on a "Publish:" button (left-hand column) will cause the corresponding content to be published.
-Clicking on a "Received:" button starts the consumer.
-Any messages published ot each queue will be reflected in the appropriate list at the bottom (see fig 2.)
+- Clicking on a "Publish:" button (left-hand column) will cause the corresponding content to be published.

+- Clicking on a "Received:" button starts the consumer.
+Any messages published to each queue will be reflected in the
+- appropriate list at the bottom (see fig 2.)